tux4kids/Tuxpaint-Android/README.md

 If Tux Paint is compiled based NDK android-21, some old Android devices will crashed.

 Solution: Insead of android-21, set APP_PLATFORM in jni/Application.mk to android-19 (or other low version).
+2020 Update: In order to be able to compile newer versions of the libraries(SDL2,etc) APP_PLATFORM has been raised to android-21, then minSdkVersion also to 21, that means that Androids older than 5 can not install Tux Paint.
+If you want to compile Tux Paint for older Androids, the last commit that allows this is c88bcc0fa0fc3584b1d8de44a4efda97860acbd3 from 2020/04/4.

 Issue 9: Failed loading some magic plugin libraries due to too many libraries on old Android devices.

 Problem: In Android 2.3.6, magic plugin libraries are compilied successfullt.
-However, when lauching Tux Paint, some warning words come to show that:
+However, when launching Tux Paint, some warning words come to show that:

 > Failed loading xxx.so: Cannot load library: alloc_info[279]:1231 too many libraries when loading xxx.so